 About Emily Alinder Flynn

 RDA, FRBR, and linked data, even open data, are bound to change the cataloging as well as library world.
 I believe that they can all work together to provide greater access and better information to library users, and I can’t wait to see what the future holds.
 At ALA Anaheim in June 2012, I took an all-day workshop on linked data and was blown away by the presenters talking about working closely with coders to include librarians, especially catalogers, in created linked data that betters libraries while also bettering the Internet.
-As librarians, especially new ones, become more tech savvy, it makes perfect sense to take a larger role in information worldwide, not just bound by brick and mortar libraries.
+As librarians, especially new ones, become more tech savvy, it makes perfect sense to take a larger role in information and metadata worldwide, not just bound by brick and mortar libraries.

 In my free time, when I’m not posting about subject headings or cataloging issues, I read and write, cook and travel, code and learn new things.
 I’m creative and curious, which makes me a perfect librarian and cataloger.
 I enjoying making useful, fun, or tasty things for myself and others.
 But sometimes vacationing in Santa Monica just to rollerblade on the beach path and eat freshly made corn dogs provides much needed relaxation.